oamg/leapp/docs/source/debugging.md

 The PyCharm debugger also follows the child processes that are created by the snactor tool to execute the actor in a sandboxed environment.

-The snactor tool has also the --debug parameter and checks for the environment variable `LEAPP_DEBUG` if it is set to '1'.
+The snactor tool checks for the `LEAPP_DEBUG` environment variable and has also the --debug parameter which sets the environment variable to '1' when it is used.
 In that case, it enables the debug logging, so that any actor that logs to self.log.debug gets its output printed on the commandline.